 Here are some ways I use intercropping in my 224 sq ft growing space.

-- Plant sprawling winter squash in between beans, or peppers, and eggplants.
+- Plant sprawling winter squash in between beans, peppers, and eggplants.
 The vine will shade the ground, serving as mulch without smothering the standing plants.

-- In winter the raspberry dies back, and the bed looks bare after pruning the old branches.
-In the space scatter parsley and cilantro seeds.
+- In winter, the raspberry dies back, and the bed looks bare after pruning the old branches.
+In the space, scatter parsley and cilantro seeds.

 It is best to experiment and not limit yourself.
-Gardening is an adventure that each one of us lives differently.
+Gardening is an adventure in that each one of us lives differently.
 Enjoying the successes as well as failures is the key to happy gardening.
 Keep it as simple as possible and follow your instinct.